opensafely-core/ehrql/docs/wiki-docs/running-ehrql.md

 To submit your project to run against real data, refer to the [existing documentation on using the OpenSAFELY jobs site](https://docs.opensafely.org/jobs-site).

-:notebook: You will require approval for an OpenSAFELY project, before you can submit your project to the jobs site.
+:notepad_spiral: You will require approval for an OpenSAFELY project, before you can submit your project to the jobs site.

 ## Questions